MIDDLE EAST

 Factors to Consider for Off-Season Travel:

-- Regional Variations: The Middle East is a large and diverse region.
-Coastal areas offer more moderate temperatures than inland deserts.
-Mountainous regions, like those in Iran and Iraq, experience cold winters.
+• Regional Variations: Coastal areas are more moderate than inland deserts.
+Mountainous regions have cold winters.

-- Events and Festivals: Check for local events and festivals that may impact crowds and prices.
+• Events and Festivals: Check for local events that may impact crowds and prices.